avdhoot-hadke/100-days-of-code/r1-log.md

 Today's Progress:

 1. DSA: Search an element in the LL, Introduction to Doubly Linked List & Doubly linked list Insertion at given position.

+### Day 44: September 28, 2024

+Today's Progress:

+1. DSA: Delete a node in DLL & Reverse a DLL.